Skip to Content

 (string, required)

-version must be a valid SemVer (opens in a new tab)), e.g. vMajor.Minor.Patch.
-You can find all official plugin versions under cloudquery/cloudquery/releases (opens in a new tab), and for community plugins you can find it in the relevant community repository.
-This is only relevant for plugins hosted on GitHub.
+version must be a valid SemVer, e.g. vMajor.Minor.Patch.
+You can find all official plugin versions under cloudquery/cloudquery/releases, and for community integrations you can find it in the relevant community repository.
+Required for integrations using the cloudquery or github registries.

 tables